How to Partially Encrypt (Mask) Data While Preserving Format

 Summary

 As a follow-on to the comparison of masking and structured data encryption in your decision-making process here, partial structured data encryption has a bunch of benefits when compared to traditional masking.
-Although some creative lines of code could make this easier natively within our SDKs, we’ve covered here how simple it is to do on top of the existing Ubiq SDKs:
+As a simple configuration option when creating your dataset in Ubiq, this is a powerful way to achieve masking without any additional development work or risk.
+In the dataset setup wizard, simply:

 With that at your fingertips, partial masking via partial-structured-data-encryption can be a tool at your disposal to improve the options you have when protecting your data.